Surface Pro 7

 The Surface Pro 7 is a 2-in-1 detachable tablet computer developed by Microsoft.
 It is the seventh generation of Surface Pro and was announced alongside the Surface Laptop 3 and Surface Pro X at an event on 2 October 2019.
-An updated version of the device was introduced on the 11th of January 2021 called the Surface Pro 7+.
+An updated version of the device was introduced on 11 January 2021 called the Surface Pro 7+.
 Surface Pro 7 and 7+ maintain the same form and design as previous models but with the Mini DisplayPort receptacle replaced by a USB-C port.
 The display of the device is the same as the previous model with a 2736 x 1824 resolution touchscreen in 3:2 aspect ratio and 267 ppi.
 The Surface Pro 7 starts at $750 and goes up to $2,300.
 The Surface Pro 7+ for Business starts at $900 and goes up to $2,800.

 Microsoft started offering the Surface Pro 7+ to consumers as announced at their Surface Event on September 22, 2021.